Configure a Snowflake Integration

 • Automatic setup: Grant Immuta one-time use of credentials to automatically configure your Snowflake environment and the integration.
 When performing an automated installation, Immuta requires temporary, one-time use of credentials with the Snowflake privileges listed in the requirements section.

-You can create a new account for Immuta to use that has these permissions, or you can grant temporary use of a pre-existing account.
-By default, the pre-existing account with appropriate permissions is ACCOUNTADMIN.
+You can create a new account for Immuta to use that has these privileges, or you can grant temporary use of a pre-existing account.
+By default, the pre-existing account with appropriate privileges is ACCOUNTADMIN.
 If you create a new account, it can be deleted after initial setup is complete.

 • Manual setup: Run the Immuta script in your Snowflake environment yourself to configure your Snowflake environment and the integration.
 The specified role used to run the bootstrap needs to have the Snowflake privileges listed in the requirements section.